pinecoders/pinecoders.github.io/techniques/script_description/README.md

 # How PineCoders Write and Format Their Script Descriptions

 This document explains how we write and format our script descriptions for publication on TradingView.
-We aim for our descriptions to **provide the most useful and legible information enabling users of our scripts can understand and use them to their advantage**.
+We aim for our descriptions to **provide the most useful and legible information enabling users of our scripts to understand and use them advantageously**.
 In order to achieve this, we:

 - Order the content vertically by decreasing relevance.
 - Aim to achieve maximal legibility while using minimal graphic/typographic attributes.